Here are the sydphil@mailman.sydney.edu.au emails for the semester.

 david.braddon-mitchell@sydney.edu.au

-Subject: University of Sydney Philosophy Seminar Series, Christopher Lean, (Macquarie University)
+Subject: University of Sydney Philosophy Seminar Series, Brian Garrett, (ANU)

 Hi everyone,

-This week's speaker in the University of Sydney Philosophy Seminar Series is Christopher Lean, (Macquarie University)
+This week's speaker in the University of Sydney Philosophy Seminar Series is Brian Garrett, (ANU)

-The title of the talk is "Maintaining an ethical asymmetry between conserving and creating biodiversity".
+The title of the talk is "Remarks on Causation".
 Here is an abstract for the talk:

 Enquiries about the seminar series can be directed to david.braddon-mitchell@sydney.edu.au